Illinois man dies during hike in Grand Canyon National Park - News Break

 Illinois man dies during hike in Grand Canyon National Park

 GRAND CANYON NATIONAL PARK, Ariz.
-(AP) — Authorities say an Illinois man has died during a hike in Grand Canyon National Park.
+(AP) — An Illinois man has died during a hike in Grand Canyon National Park, authorities said Wednesday.

 An investigation into the incident is being conducted by the Park Service in coordination with the Coconino County Medical Examiner.